MidAutumnMoon/LowEffortBlog/src/posts/2024/07/personal-blog-and-e-waste/index.md

 Can't see the image?
 Too bad because it's AVIF.
 Try upgrading your browser or smashing your old iPhone and never buy one again.

+# Tables

+*Currently not used anywhere, come back later.*

+# Formulas and Charts

+*Also not used right now.*